-The main role of Ambulance paramedics is to respond to triple zero calls and provide life saving medical treatment.
+The main role of NSW Ambulance paramedics is to respond to Triple Zero (000) calls and provide life saving medical treatment.
 They are one of the health system's greatest assets and are vital for delivering effective out of hospital care.

 The community relies on the professionalism, dedication and clinical skills of our paramedics to provide the best medical care.
 Paramedics must complete a rigorous program of training and education to gain their initial qualification.
 Paramedics must engage in an ongoing professional development program to maintain their Certificate to Practice (CTP) after gaining initial qualification.
 This ensures each paramedic's clinical and technical skills are of the highest standard, allowing them to provide out of hospital care to the community.
 Medical treatment provided by paramedics is guided by approved protocols, pharmacology and clinical procedures guiding the provision of treatment for various clinical conditions.

 Intensive Care Paramedics

-The role of Paramedic specialist - intensive care paramedic - is one that most paramedics aspire to.
+The role of paramedic specialist - intensive care paramedic - is one that most paramedics aspire to.
 This senior clinical role requires further training and education to meet the demands faced by intensive care paramedics.
 Today paramedics can achieve recognition as paramedic specialists in the intensive care paramedic category through one of two pathways.
 The advanced diploma of Paramedical Science pathway involves a six month program comprising inter-residential school, hospital placement and on road practicum.
-This challenging program delivered by Ambulance Education Centre is nationally accredited and recognised.
+This challenging program delivered by NSW Ambulance Education Centre is nationally accredited and recognised.